MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-120.md

 # Aged Accounts Receivables (report)

 > [!NOTE]
 > This is a legacy version of an accounts receivables aging report.
 We recommend you use the **Aged Accounts Receivables Excel** report instead.
-For more information, see [About *Aged Accounts Receivables Excel*](../reports/report-4402.md).
+To learn more, go to [About *Aged Accounts Receivables Excel*](../reports/report-4402.md).

 The **Aged Accounts Receivables** report shows the number of outstanding customer invoices, credit memos, and payments.